 Optimal for a wide range of homebuyers who seek lower initial mortgage payments, are comfortable with future rate adjustments; ideal for individuals purchasing a starter home, expect a reasonable and steady increase in their annual income, or plan to move in 5-7 years.

 Primary residence, second homes and investment properties, single family and 2-4 unit properties, condos and townhomes, Planned Unit Developments (PUDs), and manufactured double-wide homes; maximum loan amount up to $2,000,000.

 If you are worried about the rate going through your new roof, take comfort in knowing today’s Adjustable Rate Mortgages typically have an annual adjustment cap AND a lifetime cap to how high the interest rates can increase.
 Your rate doesn’t only go up, it can go down, too!
 If your chats about becoming a new homeowner start with “Can we afford it?” or “We only plan to be there for 5 years,” consider the advantages of an Adjustable Rate Mortgage.

 Ready to get expert advice and determine what works best for your personal situation?
-Contact one of our local, caring mortgage professionals at a Branch Near You.
+Contact one of our local, caring mortgage professionals at a Mortgage Center Near You.